canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-configuration.md

 Using the different layers appropriately allow to organize and centralize configuration definition consistently for groups, single users, single environment and session.
 The sections below summarize the hierarchical levels of configurations.
 The final configuration is resolved by merging the different layers, starting from top to bottom, overriding the latter sources on top of previous ones in case of multi-level definitions.

-### Group configuration
+## Group configuration

-Group configurations are centrally stored as secrets in K8s, and managed by `spark-integration-hub-k8s` charm that takes care of managing their lifecycle from creation, modification and deletion.
-Please refer to [this how-to guide](/t/charmed-spark-k8s-documentation-how-to-use-spark-integration-hub/14296) for more information on the usage of the `spark-integration-hub-k8s` charm for setting up group configurations.
-Theese are valid across users, machines and sessions.
+Group configurations are centrally stored as secrets in K8s, and managed by the `spark-integration-hub-k8s` charm that takes care of managing their lifecycle from creation, modification, and deletion.
+They are used for users, machines, and sessions.
+Please refer to the [how-to guide](/t/charmed-spark-k8s-documentation-how-to-use-spark-integration-hub/14296) for more information on the usage of the `spark-integration-hub-k8s` charm for setting up group configurations.

-### User configuration
+## User configuration

 User configurations are centrally stored as secrets in K8s, but they are managed by the user using the `spark-client` snap and/or `spark8t` Python library.